 Sergey Nemtsanov – Soviet athlete

 Sergey Nemtsanov is a Soviet athlete, diver, and the master of sports of international class.
 In 1979 he became a champion of the USSR in diving.
-In 1974 and 1975 he was a winner of the USSR Youth Championship.
+And in 1974 and 1975 he was a winner of the USSR Youth Championship.

 Sergey Vasilievich was born on January 23, 1959 in Leonidovo, Sakhalin Region.
 He was born into a military family.
 His father served as a pilot in Hungary.
-His mother left her son to his grandmother.
+You know, his mother left her son to his grandmother.

 Sergey lived and trained in Alma-Ata, Kazakh SSR in the Dynamo sports society.